pdevspace/lnconnext/ai/01-requirements/non-functional-requirements.md

 ---

-*This document defines the technical constraints and quality attributes that must be met throughout the development and operation of the LNConnext platform.*
+*This document defines the technical constraints and quality attributes that must be met throughout the development and operation of the LNConnext platform, including Progressive Web App requirements.*